nordic-rse/nordic-rse.github.io/content/about/governance/_index.md

 8. Association meetings:
     Members may attend the association meeting remotely by mail, online, or using oher technical tools before and during the meeting.
 The association meeting determines its voting and election procedures.

-    The association's annual meeting is held annually in June-September.
+    The association's annual meeting is held annually in August-October.

     In association meetings each member has one vote.
 Unless otherwise determined in these statutes, the decisions of the association meeting are the proposals that receive more than half the vote.